Literature: Despoilers Of The Golden Empire

 - Science-Fiction: Subverted.
 The story is written in the style of your typical science fiction novella, but is actually a work of historical fiction.

 - Sesquipedalian Loquaciousness: The entire story is full of very scientific prose.

 - Subverted Trope: The entire story uses subverted tropes in order to mislead the reader as to what sort of story they're reading.

 - Techno Babble: Played with and deconstructed.
 Very fancy, scientifically advanced language is used throughout the story, and the characters' ignorance of many scientific facts are noted throughout.
 This is because the story was set in the 1500s, and no one possessed said knowledge at the time.

-- Translation Convention: All of the charaters' names, and the names of various institutions and organizations in the story, are translated into their English equivalents.
-Unusually, this is done in order to deceive the reader; Frank is a lot less recognizable as a unique name than Francisco, and referring to the priesthood, politicians, and their religion in various translated terms helps hide who and what is being referred to throughout the story.
+- Translation Convention: All of the characters' names, and the names of various institutions and organizations in the story, are translated into their English equivalents to deceive the reader.
+Referring to the priesthood, politicians, and their religion in various translated terms helps hide who and what is being referred to throughout the story.